-Below we’ve laid out some of the key points from the latest guidelines for weddings for you to consider;
+Below we’ve laid out some of the key wedding guidelines for you to consider;

-- Ceremonies should only take place in a COVID-19 secure environment
+- Ceremonies and receptions should only take place in a COVID-19 secure environment

 - Ceremonies advised to be kept as short as reasonably possible for it to be legally binding